 Why we are engaging with Shetland Islands Council (Shetland)

-We are engaging with Shetland about its services for people who are homeless.
+We are engaging with Shetland about its services for people who are homeless and service quality.

 What Shetland must do